-Track your students reading time or number of books.
+Although many teachers use reading logs to hold students accountable, I don’t really advise them any longer.
+Instead, students can track can track their own reading time or number of books.
 I just found the website, Learn2Earn, and I set up my class to use it.
-It is a free site that students can use to record their reading time, review books and interact about them with their peers, and work as a group for class incentives.
+It is a free site that students can use to record their reading time, review books and interact about them with their peers.
+They can even work as a group for class incentives.
 I love the interaction piece to the program, and I think it will lead to the students gaining momentum from each other.
-There’s nothing better than kids recommending books to other kids.
+There’s nothing better for student motivation than kids recommending books to other kids.

-Another way to build class motivation for reading is to use what is meaningful to the kids.
-Kid LOVE technology, so using Edmodo, blogging, IPads, and Kindles are all ways to talk about and get books in kids’ hands.
+Another way to build student motivation for reading is to use what is meaningful to the kids.
+Kid LOVE technology, so using Edmodo, blogging, iPads, and kindles are all ways to talk about and get books in kids’ hands.
 I recently started blogging with the fourth and fifth grade students at my school.
 We haven’t posted much, but the enthusiasm for it is just wonderful.
 The children are writing up posts on their own at home about the books they’ve read, special school events, and things that mean a lot to them.
 I know the book reviews will build up over time, and I hope to eventually have our students commenting to give feedback about the book choices and reviews.

 Punch Card Motivation

 Use personal incentive charts or punch cards to help your students keep track of the number of books they’ve read.
 Kids like to see how they are progressing.
 That’s why timed repeated reading charts work well.
 Kids can see visually how their Words Per Minute are rising with each reading.
 Incentive charts show visually too the growth in reading numbers or minutes (whichever you choose).
 This reward punch card set can be used right now, but others are available for free on Teachers Pay Teachers.
 Just search the word, punch card, to see what you can find.

 Use Good Reads or Amazon to Find Books that Match Interests